 However, there is one downside to stitching photos that were taken in another camera app.
-Unless you’re using a tripod, it’s really hard to keep the source photos horizontally aligned, which is why I ended up with the following non-rectangular composition.
+Unless you’re using an iPhone tripod, it’s really hard to keep the source photos horizontally aligned, which is why I ended up with the following non-rectangular composition.

 Since the shape of this image is far from rectangular, a lot of pixels were lost in cropping, and the resulting panorama is somewhat narrow.

 The 7 Best iPhone Photography Apps

 There are thousands of excellent photo apps on the App Store, and the things you can do with apps are absolutely incredible.
 With that said, the number of photo apps out there is overwhelming, and it's really hard to know which apps are worth getting.